steglasaurous/queuebot/queuebot/README.md

 # Todo

-- [ ] Create docker container config
+- [x] Create docker container config
 - [ ] !remove (song #)
-- [ ] !oops - Remove last song requested by user
+- [x] !oops - Remove last song requested by user
 - [x] !nextsong - Pop the newest song off the queue
 - [x] Implement proper ordering of the queue
 - [x] !queue - List songs in queue
 - [ ] !top - Move song to the top of the queue - use title? song position?
 Or move last added song?
+- [ ] Create a dedicated queuebot twitch account

 - [ ] Add twitch game detection to set game to search in
 - [ ] Implement a web client that shows the current queue (usable as an OBS overlay)